 A B O U T

-Have you ever wondered why men supposedly can’t multitask?
-Or why women can’t supposedly change a tyre?
+Have you ever wondered why men can’t multitask, or why women can’t change a tyre?
 Wonder no more!
 Rob Becker’s Defending the Caveman, the longest running one-man show in Broadway history, is back to challenge and demystify the differences between the sexes.

 Dubbed by reviewers as “hysterically funny” the Oliver Award winner for ‘Best Entertainment’ in 2000, Defending the Caveman has sold over 8 million tickets in 45 countries and has been translated into over 18 different languages.
 Defending the Caveman has won the hearts of millions across the globe and now it has its first ever Irish tour!